Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 Most men will be able to get an erection in the 1-4 hours following taking the medication.

-What Are the Side Effects of Viagra?
+What are the Side Effects of Viagra?

 Viagra is considered safe for most healthy men, but just like with any medication, side effects are possible.
 Taking this drug can have a significant impact on blood flow and cause unexpected side effects.
 A doctor can help you determine if Viagra is right for you.